Strengthening Hurricane Sandy slams into Cuba

 The eye of the storm came ashore just west of the city with waves up to 29 feet (9 meters) and a six-foot (2 meter) storm surge that caused extensive coastal flooding, Jose Rubiera of the Cuban weather service said in a television report.

-Heavy rains were falling throughout the storm-stricken region, with forecasters predicting 6 to 12 inches for most areas and as much as 20 inches (50 cm) in isolated places.
+Heavy rains were falling throughout the storm-stricken region, with forecasters predicting six to 12 inches for most areas and as much as 20 inches (50 cm) in isolated places.

 Rubiera said Sandy had intensified rapidly as it neared land fueled by 88 degree (31 Celsius) waters on its way from Jamaica, struck earlier in the day by the storm when it was still at Category 1 on the five-step Saffir-Simpson hurricane intensity scale.